vueuse/vue-chemistry/README.md

 import { parse, stringify } from 'vue-chemistry/json'
 import { isFalsy } from 'vue-chemistry/boolean'
 import { log } from 'vue-chemistry/console'
-import { set } from 'vue-chemistry'
+import { set } from 'vue-chemistry/core'
 // or
 import * as Math from 'vue-chemistry/math'
 Math.sin(a)